The-Great-Ape/server/README.md

 ## Acknowledgements
 * This project uses [Solana](https://solana.com/).
 A fast, secure, and censorship resistant blockchain providing the open infrastructure required for global adoption.
+* This project uses  [Discord](https://discord.com/brand-new).  a VoIP, instant messaging and digital distribution platform designed for creating communities.